 This Sourdough Discard Garlic Pull Apart Bread is delicious and fun to eat (and make!).
 Peel off a buttery, garlicky layer to enjoy on its own, as an appetizer, or as a side dish with a meal.
-It's a fun twist on classic garlic bread!
+It's a fun twist on classic garlic bread that you can make with sourdough discard or active sourdough starter, if you prefer!

 Jump to: